The Best Easter Sunday Brunch Menu Ideas (Make-Ahead & Easy)

 • Take the plastic wrap and foil off the casserole and evenly pour the melted butter over the whole casserole.

 • Make a tent with the foil over the pan.
-Bake for 45 minutes.
+Bake for 40 minutes.
+Take the foil off and bake for 10 more minutes to get a little crispy.

 Notes